Substance Abuse Counseling For Addiction Recovery

 Substance use addiction treatment

-You’re also not alone.
 According to the Substance Abuse and Mental Health Services Administration, more than 40 million Americans lived with an SUD in 2020, including 14.5 million who lived with alcohol use disorders.
-While studies indicate that over 50% of those living with substance use disorder maintain full-time jobs, the U.S. Bureau of Labor Statistics reports that unintentional drug overdoses are steadily rising in the workplace.
+While studies indicate that most people living with substance use disorder maintain full-time jobs, the U.S. Bureau of Labor Statistics reports that unintentional drug overdoses are steadily rising in the workplace.

-The hopeful news is that recovery is possible, and there is help, including in-person and online therapy, for those living with substance-related and other addictive disorders.
+The hopeful news is that recovery can be possible, and there is help, including in-person and online therapy, for those living with substance-related and other addictive disorders.
 Substance use disorder counseling professionals work to provide support in all areas of a person’s life to assist in managing substance use disorder.
+This may include both crisis and non-crisis interventions.

-Everyone experiences symptoms differently.
-Understanding the possible symptoms of a substance use disorder may help you identify if you need care.
+Everyone experiences symptoms of addiction differently.
+Understanding the possible symptoms of a substance use disorder may help you decide if you need care from a licensed counselor.

 Here are some potential symptoms and signs of SUDs:

-• Difficulty cutting down on or quitting a substance despite wanting to do so
+• Difficulty cutting down on or quitting the use of a substance despite wanting to do so

 • Changes in performance at work or school